iiasa/message-ix-models/doc/transport/input.rst

 ---------------------------------------

 The contents of this configuration file exactly map to the attributes of the class :class:`transport.Config <.transport.config.Config>`.
-The class stores all the settings understood by the code for building, solving, and reporting MESSAGEix-Transport, including their default values.
+The class stores all the settings understood by the code for building, solving, and reporting MESSAGEix-Transport.
-(There is no common default like :file:`/data/transport/config.yaml`.)
+The class also defines the default values for each setting (there is no file :file:`…/data/transport/config.yaml` containing defaults.)
 It also has methods for reading the configuration from file; see the detailed description of :meth:`.Config.from_context`.

 The following is the configuration file for a base model with R12 nodes: